A closer look at what's inside Buckingham Palace

 • Look out for the hidden details in each room, like the secret doors in the White Drawing Room.
 They're subtle but add an extra touch of charm!

-• Feel free to ask the palace staff anything—they're full of fascinating stories and insider details about the rooms and their history!
+• Feel free to ask the palace staff anything—they're full of stories and insider details about the rooms and their history!

 • Remember to keep a respectful tone and avoid loud chatter while touring to honor the royal etiquette and atmosphere of the palace.